ericmadureira/star-wars-app/README.md

-Star Wars Catalogue (SWC) - search for all the Star Wars characters Express + JS app that uses the public Star Wars API https://swapi.co/ to provide informations about the characters.
+Star Wars Catalogue (SWC) - search for all the Star Wars characters. <br>
+Express + JS app that uses the public Star Wars API https://swapi.co/ to provide informations about the characters.

 How to run